-If you have followed the steps in the screenshots and still are unable to send email, please call our office.
+If you have followed the steps here: Email Help, and still are unable to send email, please call our office.

 If you had an existing and working set up, and are now experiencing problems, the first thing to do is to verify that you are able to connect to the internet.
 Yes, this sounds really obvious, but it has been our most common reason for this type of problem.
 Simply open up a web browser and see if you can get to a few different sites on the internet, perhaps Google or Yahoo.

 Next, check to see if other people in the office are having email issues.
 If no one is able to send email, then you know it has something to do with your network or possibly your Internet Service Provider.
 Did your network administrator install a hardware firewall, perhaps?

 If you can get to the internet, and others can send email, and you still have the problem, then you need to find what has changed with your workstation or with your office network.
 Things like: did you just install a personal firewall or security suite on your workstation?
 Another prudent step would be to run a virus scan to insure there isn't a virus that is intentionally blocking you from sending email.

 If you are still having problems, then give our office a call.